cici-xingyu-zheng/swdb_2024_strategy/README.md

 For the omitted and post-ommited: the ith of `omitted` and i+1 ith of `post-omitted` will do the eact same to y with one time offset.

+### 08/28/24

+Met with group, today I'll aim to produce the indices for all sessions once session downloads well; if capable of this overnight (it's quick using just the total model fit, which Alex used for his).

+Other than that, interesting things to look into:

+#### TO-DO:

+1. write ROC code;
+2. model comparison sturcture (lesion);
+3. different timing strategy comparison;

+#### Notes from meeting with Alex:
+1. yes difference in different categorial coding doesn't matter too much;

+2. see Supp.
+Figure 3 for the timing strategy build up;

+3. 1) Are mice more likely to revert to the timing strategy after a rewarded lick?
+    - He suspects this is true.
+It certainly looks like this happens, but I never quantified it.
+I think the dynamic weights of the model should capture this effect.
+One way to quantify it would be to look at the reward-triggered change in the timing strategy weights.
+We might need to compare that to a shuffle, or unrewarded lick bout.
+3. 2) Are mice less likely to use timing-based licks after an aborted trial, once they understand the punishment?
+    - Its possible, but the punishment for the aborted trial is small, mostly a restarting of the trial.
+We could try to quantify it.

+4. Use AUROC for goodness of fit; and use evidence to compare bethween.

 ***

 ### General qestions: